interpretive-systems/diffium/CONTRIBUTING.md

 - Before starting work, please open an issue describing the problem or feature.
 - Assign yourself to the issue.
 Our CI enforces that PRs have an assignee and that linked issues are assigned.
-- Reference the issue in your PR description or title using closing keywords, e.g. `Closes #123`.
+- Reference the issue in your PR description or title (e.g., `#123`).
+Closing keywords like `Closes #123` are optional.
 CI will fail if no linked issue is found.
+- Request at least one reviewer on your PR (CI enforces this).

 ## Branching and PRs